The entropic approach to causal correlations

 which violate the inequalities.\footnote{Note that the nontriviality of the inequalities implies that such extremal rays indeed exist.} A crucial question is whether or not these extremal rays actually correspond to valid probability distributions (i.e., whether they support entropy vectors), and if not, whether the inequalities can nonetheless be violated.

 In order to look at this, it is instructive to first restrict our attention to distributions satisfying $H(X)\le 1$, $H(Y)\le 1$, $H(A)\le 1$ and $H(B)\le 1$.
 These constraints are satisfied by all distributions with binary inputs and outputs, and this therefore also allows us to compare the violation of the entropic causal inequalities to the violation of standard causal inequalities that are understood well in this scenario~\cite{Branciard:2016aa}.
 Imposing these constraints on the cone in Eq.~\eqref{eq:constrainedShannonCone}, one obtains a polytope with extremal points corresponding to the extremal rays of the cone scaled to satisfy these constraints (together with the null vertex $\bm{0}$).
-Under these constraints we found that the 10 inequalities in Eq.~\eqref{eq:dag_v1} and the two Eq.~\eqref{eq:dag_v2} could be violated, although the latter are weaker than, and implied by, the former and are thus redundant.
+Under these we found that the 10 inequalities in Eq.~\eqref{eq:dag_v1} and the two inequalities in Eq.~\eqref{eq:dag_v2} could be violated, although the latter are (in that case) weaker than, and implied by, the former and are thus redundant.
 The remaining 8 inequalities in Eqs.~\eqref{eq:dag_v3} and~\eqref{eq:dag_v4} cannot be violated.
 All in all, the set of binary causal correlations is entropically characterized by the 10 inequalities in Eq.~\eqref{eq:dag_v1} that are bounded by $0$.